 Home equity loan

-Instead of refinancing, a home equity loan allows you to borrow the amount you need with a second mortgage with fixed payments.
-Interest rates for a home equity loan are typically higher than the rates on a first mortgage, but you’ll be borrowing less since you’re not refinancing your entire loan.
+Instead of refinancing, a home equity loan allows you to borrow the exact amount you need with a second mortgage with fixed payments.
+Interest rates for a home equity loan are typically higher than those on a first mortgage, but you’ll be borrowing less since you’re not refinancing your entire loan.
 In addition, you won’t need to pay substantial closing costs.

 Read more: Cash-out refinance vs. home equity loan